isomorphic-software/smartclient-docs/classes/ResultTree.md

 *   "none" - no nodes are opened automatically
 *   "root" - opens the [top-level node](#attr-resulttreerootnode) - in databound trees, this node is always hidden
 *   "all" - when [loading data on demand](#attr-resulttreeloaddataondemand), opens the [top-level node](#attr-resulttreerootnode) and all of it's direct descendants - otherwise, opens all loaded nodes

 **Flags**: IRW

----
-## Attr: ResultTree.matchingLeafJoinDepth

-### Description
-This property allows you to specify the number of ancestor levels SmartClient attempts to retrieve with each request, when using the built-in support for [keepParentsOnFilter](#attr-resulttreekeepparentsonfilter) on [loadDataOnDemand](#attr-resulttreeloaddataondemand) trees.
-See the `keepParentsOnFilter` overview for details.

-**Flags**: IRW